alimaryam10/PhilMoralPsych-Lab-Resources/docs/getting-started/creating-your-survey.md

 # Creating Your Survey: The Essentials

 ## 🎯 Quick Tips Before You Start
-- **Always hit PUBLISH** after making changes (yes, every single time - we know it's annoying!)
+- **Always hit PUBLISH** after making changes (yes, every single time).
-- Consider adding a CAPTCHA (because robots shouldn't be filling out our surveys 🤖)
+- Ctrl + z to undo errors does **not work** with Qualtrics, however, you can recover previous versions to undo mistakes.
+- Group questions into meaningful blocks, considering randomization requirements later on.
+- You might benefit from adding a [CAPTCHA](https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/question-types-guide/advanced/captcha-verification/) or other **Bot Checks**.

 ## 📋 Naming Your Questions & Blocks